Special Constable Service and Revenue Protection Department Policies

 • What is the Use of Force Policy?

-The Use of Force policy is intended to establish guidelines for when force is used by Special Constables, Fare Inspectors, and Protective Services Guards during the course of their duties, and detail reporting responsibilities for when force and excessive force is used.
+The Use of Force Policy is intended to establish guidelines for when force is used by Special Constables, Fare Inspectors, and Protective Services Guards during the course of their duties, and detail reporting responsibilities for when force and excessive force is used.
 The policy serves to operationalize the TTC’s commitment to customer service, safety and fare compliance through communication, education and de-escalation techniques designed to minimize physical harm and the reliance on the use of force.

 Use of Discretion Policy